NixOS: For developers

 It was this project I first tried to get working on my laptop after switching it

-.
-We use some automation scripts which call out to pip
+to NixOS.
+We use some automation scripts which call out to pip and yarn to

 install dependencies.